-If you're interested in finding a copy of The Pythagorean Proposition, see the bottom of this page.
+If you're looking to find a copy of The Pythagorean Proposition, see the bottom of this page.

 The book The Pythagorean Proposition by E. S. Loomis, the second edition of which was published in 1940, is a collection of 370 different proofs of the Pythagorean theorem.
 The proofs include those given by Euclid, by Bhaskara (the Indian mathematician) by the Chinese, by modern mathematicians such as Legendre, Leibniz, and Huygens, by a former president of the United States (James Garfield), and several proofs discovered by high school students.
 While not a particularly novel or groundbreaking book, it has made the Guinness Book of World Records (now Guinness World Records) under the heading "Most-proved theorem". (the image below is from the 1991 book, page 186).